Thypoch 28mm f1.4 Product Shot on the Leica M11

 Image Quality: Modern Sharpness, Classic Soul

 The Simera 28mm f1.4 is impressively sharp.
-Thypoch has utilized a complex optical formula with multiple specialized elements to ensure that even at f1.4, you aren’t just getting “usable/extreme character” shots—you’re getting high-resolution performance.
+Thypoch has utilized a complex optical formula with multiple specialized elements to ensure that even at f1.4, you aren’t just getting extreme character shots—you’re getting high-resolution performance.

 Sharpness: Center sharpness is pretty good wide open.
-If this were a Nikkor or Canon lens, I imagine it would be a little sharper wide open, but Nikkor would also make the lens twice the size.
-Also, I will say, nailing focus at f1.4 is challenging with a manual-focus lens, and you hear me say this a lot: you don’t always want a manual-focus portrait lens to be too sharp wide open, because it makes it way more obvious when you miss focus by just a little. – I will die on this hill!
+If this were a Nikkor or Sigma lens, I imagine it would be a little sharper wide open, but Nikkor would also make the lens twice the size.
+Also, I will say, nailing focus at f1.4 is challenging with a manual-focus lens, and you hear me say this a lot: you don’t always want a manual-focus portrait lens to be too sharp wide open, because it makes it way more obvious when you miss focus by just a little.
+The last thing you want is a perfect little crease of detail, just slightly off where it’s supposed to be.

-Like the 75mm, there is a very slight “glow” or spherical aberration at f1.4 that gives skin tones a lovely, flattering quality, but the underlying micro-contrast is still very much there.
+Like my Nikon Z 85mm f1.8 S, there is also a slight “glow” at f1.4 that gives skin tones a lovely, flattering quality, but the underlying detail is still very much there.
 By f2.8, the lens becomes tack-sharp across the frame.

 Center Sharpness

-On the Leica M11 with the 60MP sensor, peak sharpness hits around f/5.6; by f/8, you start to see diffraction.
+On the Leica M11 with the 60MP sensor, peak sharpness hits around f5.6, but by f8 you start to see diffraction.
+So your sweet spot will be around f4 and f8.
+For night cityscapes, I usually shoot at f4, but you could easily get away with f2.8 on this lens.

-Keep in mind that I have a review sample that has been exchanged among multiple influencers, so your results with a new lens may vary.
+Keep in mind that I have a review sample that has been exchanged among multiple influencers – shipped around the world a few times, so your results with a new lens may vary.

 Thypoch 28mm f1.4 Center Sharpness